mauricioparas03-ops/Intro-to-AI/quoridor-web/README.md

 **http://localhost:8080**

-Click on **"Player vs Bot"** to start a game.
-When you make a move, the browser will send the game state to your AI server, which will then respond with the AI's move.
-You can see the communication logs in the AI Server terminal.
+When you make a move, the browser will send the game state to `ai_server.py`, which will then respond with the AI's move.

 ### TODO